SakErMan102/SakErMan102/README.md

 - 👋 Hi, I’m @SakErMan102
-- 👀 I am interested in ...
+- 👀 I am currently undergoing training and plan to make a portfolio soon
 - 🌱 I am currently studying frontend development and planned to become a full stack developer in the future
 - 💞️ I would like to join some team to gain experience because I really want to figure everything out as soon as possible and become a good fullstack developer.
 - 📫 How to reach me: tg: @SakErMan1. inst: _sakone_